muratk3n/thirdwave/en/tweets/2020/week16a.md

 Meet Gary Locke, America’s new ambassador to China]In other words:
-Locke is not a Chinese official, as the Trump campaign made him out to be, apparently because of the way he looks and because he was standing next to a Chinese flag.“It is racial stereotyping at its worst.
-Asian Americans—whether you’re second-, third-, or fourth-generation, will always be viewed as foreigners,” Locke told me today.
-“We don’t say that about second- or third-generation Irish Americans or Polish Americans.
-No one would even think to include them in a picture when you’re talking about foreign government officials.”
+Locke is not a Chinese official, as the Trump campaign made him out to be, apparently because of the way he looks and because he was standing next to a Chinese flag.'It is racial stereotyping at its worst.
+Asian Americans—whether you’re second-, third-, or fourth-generation, will always be viewed as foreigners,' Locke told me today.
+'We don’t say that about second- or third-generation Irish Americans or Polish Americans.
+No one would even think to include them in a picture when you’re talking about foreign government officials.'

 Locke is justifiably bewildered by being thrown into the middle of the campaign.
-“For a lot of Asian Americans, it’s not surprising, but it is disheartening,” he said.[Read: The other problematic outbreak]Locke’s father was part of the Normandy invasion, then was ordered along with the rest of the Fifth Armored Division to the Battle of the Bulge.
+“For a lot of Asian Americans, it’s not surprising, but it is disheartening,” he said.[Read: The other problematic outbreak]Locke’s father was part of the Normandy invasion, then was ordered along with the rest of the Fifth Armored Division to the Battle of the Bulge"

 [Link](https://www.theatlantic.com/politics/archive/2020/04/trumps-attacks-gary-locke/609844/)